Shoplifting Attorney in Tucson

 Potential Defenses Against Shoplifting Charges in Tucson

 To build a strong defense against shoplifting charges in Arizona, a key strategy is to disprove criminal intent to deprive the merchant.
-We argue that any alleged taking was due to a mistake of fact, sheer forgetfulness/distraction, or merely for temporary possession without an intent to steal.
+We argue that any alleged taking was due to a mistake of fact, sheer forgetfulness or distraction, or merely for temporary possession without an intent to steal.
 We also rigorously challenge the property's value if it's a felony charge, aiming to reduce it to a misdemeanor if the value falls below the felony threshold.

 Other crucial defense strategies involve asserting mistaken identity or an alibi to prove you weren't the perpetrator.
 We aggressively file motions to suppress any evidence obtained through constitutional violations, such as unlawful searches or coerced confessions.
 If the prosecution's evidence is weak, inconsistent, or lacks credibility, we argue insufficient evidence to create reasonable doubt.
 In limited cases, involuntary intoxication or mental incapacity might be used to negate specific intent, or we might even argue implicit consent from the merchant.